nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `sort tasks res` **resets** the order of the tasks shown.

 ### Filter tasks by team member : `tasksof`
-Find all tasks in the current team assigned to a particular team member.
+Find all tasks in your current team that have been assigned to a particular team member.

 Format:
 * `tasksof MEMBER_INDEX`

 Examples
-* `tasksof 1` will show all tasks assigned to the first member in the team's member list.
+* `tasksof 1` will show all tasks assigned to the first member in your current team's member list.

 ## Commands to Manage Links / URLs